PeterDrake/drakepedia/oop/constructors.md

 If you do not explicitly define a constructor (as in the first definition of Point above), Java automatically provides a default constructor that takes no arguments and doesn't do anything.
 This is what was used in the first object creation above.

 If you *do* explicitly define a constructor, you *do not* get a default constructor.
-When we add a constructor to the definition of Point, it is no longer legal to say `new Point()`.
+When we add a constructor with parameters to the definition of Point, it is no longer legal to say `new Point()`.

 ### `this`